- What Is

 Getting to the heart of it

 The heart has four chambers that fill with blood and pump blood (two atria and two ventricles) and some very active coronary arteries.
 Because of all this action, the heart needs a fresh supply of oxygen, and as you just learned, the lungs provide it.
-Once the heart uses what it needs, it pumps the blood, the oxygen, and other nutrients out through the large left ventricle and through the circulatory system to all the organs, muscles, and tissues that need it.
+Once the heart uses what it needs, it pumps the blood, oxygen, and other nutrients out through the large left ventricle and through the circulatory system (cardiovascular system) to all the organs, muscles, and tissues that need it.